jgerstmayr/EXUDYN/README.rst

 Some important tests for the coupling between C++ and Python have been written by Stefan Holzinger.
 Stefan also helped to set up the previous upload to GitLab and to test parallelization features.
 For the interoperability between C++ and Python, we extensively use \ **Pybind11**\ , originally written by Jakob Wenzel, see \ ``https://github.com/pybind/pybind11``\ .
 Without Pybind11 we couldn't have made this project -- Thank's a lot!

-Important discussions with researchers from the community were important for the design and development of Exudyn , where we like to mention Joachim Sch\"oberl from TU-Vienna who boosted the design of the code with great concepts.
+Important discussions with researchers from the community were important for the design and development of Exudyn , where we like to mention Joachim Schöberl from TU-Vienna who boosted the design of the code with great concepts.

 The cooperation and funding within the EU H2020-MSCA-ITN project 'Joint Training on Numerical Modelling of Highly Flexible Structures for Industrial Applications' contributes to the development of the code.

 The following people have contributed to Python and C++ library implementations:

-+  Joachim Sch\"oberl (Providing specialized NGsolve core library with \ ``taskmanager``\  for \bf multithreaded parallelization; NGsolve mesh and FE-matrices import; highly efficient eigenvector computations)
++  Joachim Schöberl (Providing specialized NGsolve core library with \ ``taskmanager``\  for \ **multithreaded parallelization**\ ; NGsolve mesh and FE-matrices import; highly efficient eigenvector computations)
-+  Stefan Holzinger (Lie group solvers in Python)
++  Stefan Holzinger (Lie group solvers in Python, Lie group node)
 +  Peter Manzl (ConvexRoll Python / C++ implementation)
 +  Martin Sereinig (special robotics functionality)

-The following people have contributed to the examples:
+The following people have contributed to examples and other parts:

-+  Stefan Holzinger, Michael Pieber, Manuel Schieferle, Martin Knapp, Lukas March, Dominik Sponring, David Wibmer, Andreas Zw\"olfer, Peter Manzl
++  Stefan Holzinger, Michael Pieber, Manuel Schieferle, Martin Knapp, Lukas March, Dominik Sponring, David Wibmer, Andreas Zwölfer, Peter Manzl, Simon Scheiber

 -- thanks a lot! --